-LDS members are supported through professional consulting and advocacy support from Norlan Cabot, Education Consultant.
+LDS members are supported through professional consulting and advocacy support from Norlan Cabot, Director of Learning Support.
 With 30 years of experience as a School Psychologist, Norlan can help to navigate the school system and ensure that each child receives the support necessary to be successful.

 Intensive Individualized Instruction